Thomas Südhof Keynote Speaker and Nobel Prize-winning neuroscientist

 2013 Nobel Laureate in Physiology or Medicine | Avram Goldstein Professor, Stanford University | Pioneer of Synaptic Neuroscience

 Few scientists have reshaped our understanding of the brain as profoundly as Nobel Laureate Thomas Südhof.
-His discovery of the molecular machinery governing neurotransmitter release earned him the 2013 Nobel Prize in Physiology or Medicine and laid the foundation for new approaches to Alzheimer's, autism, and schizophrenia.
-At Stanford, he continues pushing the frontier of synapse biology — and in his keynotes, translates that science into insights that matter to medicine, biotech, and beyond.
+His discovery of the molecular machinery behind neurotransmitter release won the 2013 Nobel Prize in Physiology or Medicine and laid the groundwork for new approaches to Alzheimer's, autism, and schizophrenia.
+At Stanford he keeps pushing the frontier of synapse biology, and in his keynotes he turns that science into insight that matters to medicine, biotech, and the future of human health.

 Want to book Thomas Südhof as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h: